NaverCloudPlatform/terraform-provider-ncloud/docs/resources/public_ip.md

 * `server_instance_no` - (Optional) Server instance number to assign after creating a public IP.
 You can get one by calling getPublicIpTargetServerInstanceList.
 * `description` - (Optional) Public IP description.

-~> **NOTE:** Below arguments only support Classic environment.

-* `zone` - (Optional) Zone code.
-You can decide a zone where servers are created.
-You can decide in which zone the product list will be requested. default : Select the first Zone in the specific region
-    Get available values using the data source `ncloud_zones`.

 ## Attributes Reference